searls/jasmine-fixture/README.md

 Now our container with the class "container" has some content with the ID "content".
 Huzzah!

-Note that for easy assignability, affix will always return the topmost element of the thing that it just appended (which runs counter to most jQuery plugins, which return the original jQuery object).
+Note that for easy assignability, affix will always return the topmost element of the thing that it just appended, which in this example is `<div id="content"></div>` (which runs counter to most jQuery plugins, which return the original jQuery object).

 ## more examples

-I heard you wanted more examples.
-Here are some examples pulled from `affix`'s [specs](https://github.com/searls/jasmine-fixture/blob/master/spec/affix-spec.coffee).
+I heard you wanted more examples, so I pulled some from `affix`'s [specs](https://github.com/searls/jasmine-fixture/blob/master/spec/affix-spec.coffee).

 ``` coffeescript
 'span'                                                                  #<span></span>